 Also in detox, knowing your mental illness diagnosis helps staff build the best possible treatment plan.
 You gain the help and support you need in detox.
 This help includes qualified treatment for both of your conditions.

-Your dual diagnosis treatment starts at Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida.
+Your dual diagnosis treatment starts at Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida.
 A detox cleanses your body and brain of drugs and ends your physical dependence.

 Also in detox, you gain nutrition, medication management, and hydration to keep you healthy and comfortable.
 You leave detox looking and feeling like a new person.

-At Serenity House Detox you start therapies you need for a better life.
+At Serenity House Detox & Recovery you start therapies you need for a better life.
 These therapies include:

 - Individual therapy

 Start your journey to a healthier, happier and fuller life.
 That journey out of addiction and mental illness comorbidity starts at Serenity House Detox & Recovery.
 Call Serenity House Detox & Recovery now at 866-294-5306 for more information.